Quantum oscillations of the nonlinear planar effects signifying chiral anomaly in Weyl Semimetals

-In this work, we investigate CA-induced nonlinear Hall effect using the Boltzmann transport theory accounting the effect of Landau quantization.
-The transport coefficients are obtained and analyzed within a broad range of magnetic field, namely, from the semiclassical limit to the ultra-quantum limit.
-By considering the configuration with noncollinear electric and magnetic field and simultaneously involving a band tilt, we successfully recover the results obtained previously in the semiclassical regime for the CA-induced nonlinear planar effect.
-We also find its counterpart in the ultra-quantum limit, which turns out is magnetic field-independent.
-Moreover, we show that, the CA-induced nonlinear PHE also displays evident quantum oscillations in the intermediate magnetic field regime.
-In strike contrast to the oscillations periodic in $1/B$ obtained for the positive LMC and PHE in the linear transport regime~\cite{Deng_qc_2019prl,Deng_qc_2019prb,Deng_qc_2019prr,Shao_lorentz_wsm_2021iop,kamal_cas_2020prr}, our work presents that the CA-induced nonlinear planar Hall effects exhibit quantum oscillations with two different period scales, one is constant while the other is decreasing in $1/B$.
-While the period-in-$1/B$ quantum oscillation in the linear transport is induced by the CA-induced CCP $\mu_C$, the quantum oscillations with twofold oscillating periods are ascribed to the deviation of CCP $\delta \mu_C$.
+\it Conclusion: By considering the configuration with non-collinear electric and magnetic field and simultaneously involving a band tilt, we show that, besides the fascinating angular dependence, the CA-induced NPEs for WSMs display unique quantum oscillation features in the intermediate magnetic field regime.
+Specifically, in striking contrast to the oscillations with a single period in $B^{-1}$ obtained for the positive LMC and PHE in the linear transport regime~\cite{Deng_qc_2019prl,Deng_qc_2019prb,Deng_qc_2019prr, Shao_lorentz_wsm_2021iop,kamal_cas_2020prr}, the CA-induced NPEs exhibit quantum oscillations with two different period scales, one remaining constant while the other decreasing with increasing $B^{-1}$.
+We show that such behaviors are directly connected to chiral anomaly through the deviation in the chiral chemical potential, thereby making the characteristic quantum oscillation signatures in the non-linear and linear response regimes uniquely suitable for identifying CA in WSMs.

-We, therefore, propose that the characteristic quantum oscillations superposed on the CA-induced nonlinear PHE, can be taken as an alternative criteria for identifying CA in WSMs.
-The predicted signatures relating to CA in this work hence are of great importance in relevant WSM experiments, not only for probing the novel nonlinear PHE but also for signifying the existence of CA in potential Weyl materials.